You May Be Down, But You're Never Out With Us

 This entire process is known as the errata process, and the written corrections made by deponents are called errata sheets.

-If you have any questions regarding depositions, common mistakes made during depositions, or the errata process, call Cullen & Hemphill, PLC, at 407-565-7386.
+If you have any questions regarding depositions, common mistakes made during depositions, or the errata process, schedule a consultation with Cullen & Hemphill, PLC, at 407-565-7386.
 We love to answer questions!